01Know Your Target

 What were the results?
 Did they meet our expectations?
 If so, why?
 If not, why?
 Know the answers to these questions, understand the answers, identify how you can make a campaign better, identify what worked.
 Log these answers, analyze the data and work to make each subsequent campaign better.

-So you've started the business you've always dreamed of, or you've landed your first marketing gig, but where do you begin when it comes to marketing?
-I'm going to walk you through the process of identifying your marketing strategy and developing your first marketing campaign using my four step process in identifying your marketing fundamentals.
+You've started your dream business or you've landed your first marketing gig, but where do you begin?
+Identifying your marketing strategy and developing your first marketing campaign can be done with these four fundamental steps.